Praqma/helmsman/docs/desired_state_specification.md

 - **storageBackend** : by default Helm stores release information in configMaps, using secrets is for storage is recommended for security.
 Setting this flag to `secret` will deploy/upgrade Tiller with the `--storage=secret`.
 Other values will be skipped and configMaps will be used.
 - **slackWebhook** : a [Slack](slack.com) Webhook URL to receive Helmsman notifications.
 This can be passed directly or in an environment variable.
 - **reverseDelete** : if set to `true` it will reverse the priority order whilst deleting.
+- **tillerless** : setting it to `true` will use [helm-tiller](https://rimusz.net/tillerless-helm) plugin instead of installing Tillers in namespaces.
+It disables many of the parameters for sections below.

 > If you use `storageBackend` with a Tiller that has been previously deployed with configMaps as storage backend, you need to migrate your release information from the configMap to the new secret on your own.
 Helm does not support this yet.